 - Taxable properties

 - Preparation of tax maps

 The Assessing functions are performed by the Assessing Clerk, the professional Assessors and the Board of Selectmen.

 In addition, the Clerk for Assessing processes timber intent to cut and excavation permits, calculates timber tax and excavation tax; and prepares invoices.

 The values of property must be up-dated every five years and must reflect market value (as opposed to actual cost or perceived value).
 Market value is always based on actual comparable sales of similar properties in Canaan or near Canaan.

 There are programs created by law to provide property tax credits, exemptions (reduction of the value of taxable property) and deferral of taxes owed.
-The forms used for these programs can be found at NH Department of Revenue Administration
+The forms that can be filled out on line using internet explorer for these programs can be found at NH Department of Revenue Administration

 Form PA 29 is used for credits and exemptions and form PA 30 is used for deferrals.